Understanding The Difference Between Dry Needling Vs Acupuncture

 Be sure to note, however, that as a rule, physical therapists do not offer acupuncture.

-You also don’t have to choose one treatment vs the other – in many cases, you can do both dry needling and acupuncture from different practitioners.
+In many cases, you can do both dry needling and acupuncture from different practitioners.

 Book Your Appointment With Capitol Physical Therapy Today